gocardless/legacy-api-docs/source/docs/01_overview/01_introduction.md

 1. To start using our API, you'll need to [sign up for a merchant account](https://gocardless.com/merchants/new)
 2. Enable **developer mode** within your dashboard under the 'More...' tab
 3. Start using one of our [API libraries](/#official-libraries) for your chosen programming language
+4. You can test your integration using the sandbox environment before working in the live environment.

 <p class="well-notice u-margin-Vl">
 <strong>Note:</strong> This is the documentation for our Basic API.
 If you are